PhantomAppDevelopment/socialmedia-as3/twitter/README.md

 }
 ```

-Our Access Token is saved in the TwitterTokenSet object and will be automatically be used in future requests to the API.
+Our Access Token is saved in the TwitterTokenSet object (behind the scenes) and will be automatically be used in future requests to the API.
 In this case we call the account_verifyCredentialts method which returns detailed information of the logged in user.

 ```actionscript
 private function credentialsComplete(event:TwitterRequestEvent):void